How Louisiana Fishing Blog Got Started & What It Can Do For You

 Me and Dad.
 Bayou Biloxi 1998

-However, those fishing trips eventually came to an end when I joined the Marine Corps.
+However, those fishing trips eventually came to an end when I became an adult and decided it was time to pump gas and kick ass.

-I turned 18 in boot camp and by the time I turned 21 I was on my second deployment.
+I joined Bulk Fuel, turning 18 in boot camp and by the time I turned 21 I was on my second deployment passing that fuel hose.

 marine corps devin denman

-As you can imagine, I wasn't do much fishing, but would be reminded of home from time to time.
+As you can imagine, I wasn't do much fishing while pumping gas or doing stuff!
+But I would be reminded of home from time to time.

-Whenever I saw places like the Euphrates River or Lake Tar Tar I'd remember the warm memories of fishing trips deep inside the marsh.
+Whenever I saw rivers and lakes in far away places I'd remember the warm memories of fishing trips deep inside the marsh.

 ...Then Coming Back